nmshd/custom-connector-modules/README_dev.md

 ## Taskfile tasks

-The `Taskfile.yml` in this repository defines various tasks to help with the development and management of the custom connector module.
+The `Taskfile.yml` in this repository defines various tasks to help with the development and management of the custom Connector module.
 Here are the tasks defined:

 -   **prepare**: Prepares the environment by installing necessary npm packages.
 -   **build**: Builds the custom module after preparing the environment.
 -   **watch**: Watches the custom module and rebuilds it on changes.
--   **up**: Starts the connector using Docker Compose.
+-   **up**: Starts the Connector using Docker Compose.
--   **restart**: Restarts the connector.
+-   **restart**: Restarts the Connector.
--   **logs**: Shows the logs of the connector.
+-   **logs**: Shows the logs of the Connector.
 -   **2fa-errors**: Calls the 2FA endpoint with error scenarios for testing.
 -   **2fa**: Calls the 2FA endpoint with a valid request.
 -   **dog**: Calls the dog endpoint to get a random dog name.